Tracy Clayton

-Tracy Clayton (born c.
-1982/1983) is an American writer known as the co-host of the BuzzFeed podcast Another Round, which has been on hiatus since 2017.
-Her work has been recognized by Fast Company, Ebony, and The Root, who described her as "a superstar at BuzzFeed, the millennial-driven media powerhouse where she writes big, funny things."
-Clayton was laid off from BuzzFeed in September 2018 amid company-wide downsizing.
-She hosts the Netflix podcast Strong Black Legends, for which she interviews African Americans in the entertainment industry.
+Tracy Clayton (born April 29, 1982) is an American writer whose work has been recognized by Fast Company, Ebony, and The Root, who described her as "a superstar” who “writes big, funny things."
+She served as the co-host of the BuzzFeed podcast Another Round.
+She hosts the Netflix podcast Strong Black Legends, for which she interviews African Americans in the entertainment industry about their craft.
+Clayton and Josh Gwynn co-host Pineapple Street Studio podcast Back Issue which reminisces on how moments in pop culture's past have shaped our present.

 Early life

 Clayton was raised in Louisville, Kentucky and received her bachelor's degree from Transylvania University in Lexington.

 Career

-Before joining BuzzFeed full-time in 2014, Clayton wrote for Madame Noire, Uptown Magazine, The Urban Daily, PostBourgie and The Root.
-She developed the popular Tumblr, "Little Known Black History Facts", now a feature on Another Round.
+Clayton wrote for Madame Noire, Uptown Magazine, The Urban Daily, HuffPost, PostBourgie and The Root and worked at BuzzFeed full-time from 2014 to 2018.
+She developed the popular Tumblr, "Little Known Black History Facts", which featured on Another Round.

-She was named the Ida B. Wells Media Expert-in-Residence at Wake Forest University's Anna Julia Cooper Center from 2016–2017.
+She was named the Ida B. Wells Media Expert-in-Residence at Wake Forest University's Anna Julia Cooper Center from 2016 to 2017.